Cost Estimating Foundation

 All teachers are international experts in the field of cost control.
 They will provide you with a unique blend of theoretical knowledge and practical challenges.

 The Cost Estimating Foundation course consists of 4 consecutive days.
 All course days start at 09.00 hrs and last until approx. 17.00 hrs.
+You can attend the course in-class or remote/live online (up to your choice).
 The course will be held near Rotterdam (The Netherlands).
 You can attend the course at:

 The Cost Estimating Foundation - training dates: